perlynchew/Silverbois-PORTAL_SCDFXIBM/README.md

 ### How can technology help?

-By leveraging on the capabilities of AI to automatically detect incidents through visual recognition, we hope to be able to tap on the vast network of CCTVs in Singapore to almost immediately be alerted at the onset of incidents which require emergency response.
+By leveraging on the capabilities of AI to automatically detect incidents through visual recognition, we hope to be able to tap on the vast network of CCTVs in Singapore to be alerted almost immediately at the onset of incidents which require emergency response.
 This minimises the lag time needed for a passerby to notice the incident and subsequently notify SCDF, allowing for assistance to be rendered more quickly.

 ### The idea

-Our solution PORTAL, is a flask micro-service backed by IBM Visual Recognition, PostgreSQL, RabbitMQ and Celery.
+Our solution PORTAL, is a flask micro-service backed by IBM Watson Machine Learning, PostgreSQL, RabbitMQ and Celery.
 When an incident is detected by the AI, it will either be automatically sent to PORTAL (in the case of a fire), or alerted to a human operator for triage, and will thereafter be sent to PORTAL.
 PORTAL will then add the details of the event to PostgreSQL, which will call a celery task through rabbitMQ to alert myResponder app of the incident.
 When a community first responder (CFR) accepts the case, it will then be communicated back to PORTAL, which will update the postgreSQL database.
 Operators can then check PORTAL for a table of events, location, details and whether any CFRs are currently attending to the incident.

-The whole solution will be implemented via Docker, coupled with Kubernates, to allow for ease of scaling up, especially as there may be huge amounts of data that the AI has to handle.
+The whole solution will be implemented via Docker, coupled with Kubernetes, to allow for ease of scaling up, especially as there may be huge amounts of data that the AI has to handle.
 Besides, there will be times (e.g. in the day), where there are more alerts and hence more instances of a micro-service may be needed at that time.

 ## Demo video